About the National Provider Identifier (NPI)

 "Penalties for Falsifying Information" section of the HHS NPI registration information publication.

-In a study conducted by Mathematica Policy Research and published in the Journal of General Medicine, investigators found that The NPPES database scored best at 94% accuracy, the SK&A at 92%, while the AMA Masterfile had significantly lower rates of correct address information across all specialties scoring only 54%.
+In a study conducted by Mathematica Policy Research and published in the Journal of General Medicine, investigators found that the national NPI registry (NPPES database) scored best at 94% accuracy, the SK&A (now part of IQVIA) at 92%, while the AMA Masterfile had significantly lower rates of correct address information across all specialties scoring only 54%.

 "NPPES and SK&A had the highest rates of matching mailing address information, while the AMA Masterfile had low rates compared with the NPPES... the NPPES and to a lesser extent, the SK&A file, appear to provide reasonably accurate, up-to-date address information for physicians billing public and [private] insurers."